-- Testing the mathematical accuracy and computation of the allowance for loan losses, including the qualitative and environmental factors, by re-performing or independently calculating significant elements of the allowance based on relevant source documents and independent, third-party data. - Evaluating management's analysis of the qualitative and environmental factors, including changes in factors, assumptions or methodology from the prior year, by validating the completeness and accuracy of the inputs used, performing a sensitivity analysis over the qualitative thresholds established by management, and agreeing the environmental and qualitative factors considered by management to those used in the calculation of the allowance for loan losses.
+- Testing the mathematical accuracy and computation of the allowance for loan losses, including the qualitative and environmental factors, by re-performing or independently calculating significant elements of the allowance based on relevant source documents and independent, third-party data. - Evaluating management's analysis of the qualitative and environmental factors, including changes in factors, assumptions or methodology from the prior year, by validating the completeness and accuracy of the inputs used, and performing a sensitivity analysis over the qualitative thresholds established by management.